-Comparing the analysis outputs in terms of their percentage in PAs is less straightforward for two reasons.
-First, the publicly available WDPA information used in this analysis does not include every PA provided by each country, as China and India have chosen to restrict some of their data (Bingham et al. 2019).
-This explains why the global PA coverage of the terrestrial realm calculated from our analysis of 15.25% is less than the 15.67% calculated by UNEP-WCMC based on all the data (UNEP-WCMC 2021).
-Second, our sampled approach was developed in part because of known limitations with the WDPA, so while comparing levels of protection based on the WDPA provides helpful insights, the results should not be seen as definitive.
-One clear trend from our results is that the Stage 1 and Stage 2 random sets of sampling units had near identical levels of PA coverage as the global figure.
+We found that the Stage 1 and Stage 2 random sets of sampling units had near identical levels of PA coverage as the global figure.
 However, none of these random outputs also met all of the feature targets, so they would be less suitable for assessing the extent to which a sample of conservation areas represented biodiversity.
-The Stage 1 and Stage 2 outputs met all the targets, indicating that they could be used to measure conservation area representativeness, but the mean PA coverage for the Stage 2 outputs is 0.65% more than the global figure.
-More research is needed to understand this disparity, but in the short-term it would probably be prudent to modify conservation area estimates from this sampled approach based on the difference between the global and sample WDPA PA coverage.
+The Stage 1 and Stage 2 Marxan outputs met all the feature targets, indicating that they could be used to measure conservation area representativeness, but the mean PA coverage for the Stage 2 outputs is 15.97%, compared to the global figure of 15.25% calculated from the publicly available WDPA data.
+This over-estimate of PA coverage may be a result of our sampling framework, so more research is needed to understand the reasons for this difference, but its impact could be reduced in future by adjusting conservation area estimates from this sampled approach based on the difference between the global and sample WDPA PA coverage.